khalil-research/PyEPO/doc/source/content/examples/model.rst

 Our API is also designed to support users to define their own problems based on GurobiPy and Pyomo.
 Besides the API of GurobiPy & Pyomo, users can also build problems from scratch with whatever solvers and algorithms they want to use.

-To build optimizations models with ``PyEPO``, users do **not** need specific costs and objective functions since the cost vector is unknown but can be estimated from data.
+To build optimizations models with ``PyEPO``, users do **not** need specific costs of objective functions since the cost vector is unknown but can be estimated from data.

 Pre-defined Models
 ==================

-Pre-defined models are some classic optimization problems, including shortest path, knapsack, and traveling salesman.
+Pre-defined models are classic optimization problems, including shortest path, knapsack, and traveling salesman.

 Shortest Path